zsiki/GeoEasy/doc/step_by_step.rst

 **File/Colors...** menu from the main window.

-You can move in the table using the right side scroll bar, up and down arrow keys, mouse wheel (Windows only), TAB/PgUp/PgDn/Ctrl-PgUp/Ctrl-PgDn keys.
+You can move in the table using the right side scroll bar, up and down arrow keys, mouse wheel (Windows only), **TAB/PgUp/PgDn/Ctrl-PgUp/Ctrl-PgDn** keys.
-You can edit the content of the active field, inside the field Home/End/Backspace/Delete/Insert keys can be used.
-If the edited value is not valid (e.g. non-numeric value in the distance field) an error message appear and you can not leave the field until the field value is invalid.
+You can edit the content of the active field, inside the field **Home/End/Backspace/Delete/Insert** and arrow keys can be used.
+If the edited value is not
+valid (e.g. non-numeric value in the distance field) an error message appear and you can not leave the field until the field value is invalid.